madhusudhand/atom-angular2/README.md

 # atom-angular2
-A Package for Angular-2 app development [A L P H A].
+A complete package for Angular 2 app development [A L P H A].

-**Note:- Its a work in progress package and in the beginning state.
-Much more is yet to come.**
+**Note:- It's a work in progress.**

-## Color syntax for typescript
-color highlights the typescript code.
+**Currently supports angular-cli projects only**

-## Autocomplete
+## Features
-Indexes and autocompletes @angular module keywords
+* Syntax highlighting for Typescript
+* Autocompletes
+  - Typescript
+  - Angular
+  - Your App classes

-## Resolve Imports
+* Resolve Imports
-Once an autocomplete suggestion is selected, its import will automatically be added.
+* Code snippets for angular